CodewithD2/famous_algorithms/format_rules/README.md

 *   Use a consistent coding style.
 *   Add comments to your code where necessary.
 *   Use clear and concise variable names.
+*   **Avoid Duplication:** Do not repeat code or information.
+If you find yourself writing the same thing in multiple places, consider creating a reusable function, variable, or document.

 ## Markdown Rules